Burak Çelik

-Burak Çelik (born 21 July 1992) is a Turkish actor and model.
+Burak Çelik (born 21 July 1992) is a Turkish actor, model and beauty pageant titleholder.
+He was best known for playing the role of Goktuğ in Kuruluş Osman and Mahir Denizhan in Sevgili Geçmiş.

 Life and career

 His maternal family immigrated from Balkan, Ottoman Empire.
 His paternal family is from Ordu.
-His uncle is a footbal player.
+His uncle is a football player.
 At the age of thirteen, Burak Çelik left football due to asthma.
 In 2013, Çelik competed in the Best Model of Turkey and Best Model of World beauty pageants and finished in the first place.

 Çelik started his acting career with the series Karagül, in which he portrayed the character of Serdar for 100 episodes.
 He then had a leading role in the Hayat Sevince Güzel TV series, playing the role of Barış.